Sophia Brahe: Life

-Sophia continued to be a frequent visitor at Uranienborg where she met Erik Lange, a nobleman who studied alchemy and a friend of Tycho's.
+Sophia continued to be a frequent visitor at Uraniborg where she met Erik Lange, a nobleman who studied alchemy and a friend of Tycho's.
 Erik Lange was a nobleman yet had little money to his name.
 His pursuit of alchemy left him financially unstable.
 He was especially fixated on producing gold, which led to his monetary problems.
-In 1590, Sophia took 13 visits to Uranienborg and became engaged to Lange.
+In 1590, Sophia took 13 visits to Uraniborg and became engaged to Lange.
 Since Lange used up most of his fortune with alchemy experiments, their marriage was delayed some years while he avoided his creditors and traveled to Germany to try to find patrons for his work.
 Tycho Brahe wrote the Latin epic poem "Urania Titani" during the couple's separation, expressed as a letter from his sister Sophia to her fiancé in 1594.
 Tycho casts Sophia as Urania, muse of astronomy, a further suggestion of his respect for her scientific endeavours.

 In 1599, she visited Lange in Hamburg, but they did not marry until 1602 in Eckernförde.
 They lived in this town for a while in extreme poverty.
 Sophia wrote a long letter to her sister Margrethe Brahe, describing having to wear stockings with holes in them for her wedding.
 Lange's wedding clothes had to be returned to the pawn shop after the wedding, because the couple could not afford to keep them.
 She expressed anger with her family for not accepting her science studies, and for depriving her of money owed to her.
 By 1608, Erik Lange was living in Prague, and he died there in 1613 (Det Kongelige Bibliotek).

 Sophia was often ridiculed and avoided due to her personal life and marriage.
 Many alienated her due to her marriage to Erik Lange which was opposed by all in her family except for her brother Tycho.

 Sophia Brahe personally financed the restoration of the local church, Ivetofta Kyrka.
 She planned to be buried there, and the lid for her unused sarcophagus remains in the church's armory.
 But, by 1616 she had moved permanently to Zealand and settled in Helsingør.
 In Zealand, she lived specifically in Elsinore where she worked primarily on horticulture and healing plants.
 She spent her last years writing up the genealogy of Danish noble families, publishing the first major version in 1626 (there were later additions).
 Her work is still considered a major source for early history of Danish nobility (Det Kongelige Bibliotek).
 She died in Helsingør in the year 1643, and was buried in the Torrlösa old church in the village of Torrlösa, east of the town of Landskrona in what was then Denmark but now is southern Sweden.
 That church housed a burial chapel for the Thott family that remained for some time even after the church itself was pulled down in the mid-19th century (the new Torrlösa church was built nearby).
 Currently, a stone setting marks the outlines of the Thott chapel, while the tombstone for Sophie Brahe is still standing on the site.